 Before joining the World Bank, he served as President of Dartmouth College and held professorships at Harvard Medical School and the Harvard School of Public Health.
 From 2003-2005, as Director of the World Health Organization’s HIV/AIDS Department, he led the “3 by 5” initiative, the first-ever global goal for AIDS treatment, which helped to expand AIDS treatment in developing countries.
 In 1987, Kim co-founded Partners In Health, a non-profit medical organization now working in poor communities on four continents.
 Trained as a physician and an anthropologist, he has received several awards, including a MacArthur “Genius” Fellowship, and recognitions such as one of America’s “25 Best Leaders” by U.S. News & World Report, and in 2006 TIME magazine named him as one of its “100 Most Influential People in the World.

-Governor of Tokyo; Former Minister of Defense, Japan
+Member of the House of Representatives, Former Minister of Defense, Japan

 In 2008 she was a candidate in the election for Leader of Japan’s ruling party.
 If successful, she would have become Japan’s first female candidate to Prime Minister.
 Koike began her career as a TV presenter.
 She graduated from Cairo University, Egypt.
 She has written books and magazine articles on Japanese politics, international affairs and career women’s networking.
 In the current legislature of the House of Representatives, Ms. Koike was elected President of GLOBE Japan, one of the most established and oldest chapters in the GLOBE International network.